-The best time to visit the Cayman Islands is from late-December through to mid-April when the temperature averages a balmy 26°C (79°F).
+The best time to visit the Cayman Islands is from late-November through to mid-April when the temperature averages a balmy 26°C (79°F).

 With a pleasant year-round temperature and continuous bright sunshine, the Cayman Islands are considered a year-round holiday destination.

 The Cayman Islands experience a hot, tropical and humid climate year-round, with a dry and relatively cool season from late-November to mid-April, when the northeast trade winds blow, and a muggy, rainy season from May to early-November.